shopware/docs/guides/plugins/plugins/storefront/override-existing-javascript.md

 ## Next steps

 Sometimes you don't have to actually override a javascript plugin, since sometimes you can simply use an event instead.
-Learn how this is done in our guide about \[PLACEHOLDER-LINK: Listen to events\].
+Learn how this is done in our guide about [listening to events](../plugin-fundamentals/listening-to-events.md).